dcm4che/dcm4chee-arc-hl7cs/source/adt/outbound.rst

 This message is sent when a one or more patients are merged with a target patient in the archive by using archive UI and RESTful service.
-Patient IDs and other Patient Information for the target Patient record are sent in the PID segment of the outgoing ADT message mapped from corresponding DICOM attributes as defined in :numref:`dicom_in_pid_adt`.
+Patient IDs and other Patient Information for the target Patient record are sent in the PID segment of the outgoing ADT message mapped from corresponding DICOM attributes as defined in :ref:`dicom_in_pid_adt`.
-Patient ID and the Patient name for the old Patient record are sent in the MRG segment of the outgoing ADT message and mapped from corresponding DICOM attributes as defined in :numref:`dicom_in_mrg_adt`.
+Patient ID and the Patient name for the old Patient record are sent in the MRG segment of the outgoing ADT message and mapped from corresponding DICOM attributes as defined in :ref:`dicom_in_mrg_adt`.

 Supported Segments
 ^^^^^^^^^^^^^^^^^^